syncfusion-content/blazor-docs/blazor/toast/how-to/close-the-toast-with-click-tap.md

+---
+layout: post
+title: How to Close The Toast With Click Tap in Blazor Toast Component | Syncfusion
+description: Checkout and learn about Close The Toast With Click Tap in Blazor Toast component of Syncfusion, and more details.
+platform: Blazor
+control: Toast
+documentation: ug
+---

 # Close the toast with click/tap

 By default, the toasts are expired based on the `Timeout` value.
 You can customize the toast hiding process with click/tap action by setting the `ToastClickEventArgs` in the clicked callback function with static Toast.